-- Your prescription drug benefit requires that you fill your prescriptions at a participating pharmacy. - Be sure you present your current Providence Health Plan member identification card, along with your co-pay or coinsurance when you use a participating pharmacy. - You may purchase up to a 90-day supply of maintenance drugs using a participating mail service or preferred retail pharmacy.
+- Your prescription drug benefit requires that you fill your prescriptions at a participating pharmacy. - Be sure you present your current Providence Health Plan member identification card, along with your copay or coinsurance when you use a participating pharmacy. - You may purchase up to a 90-day supply of maintenance drugs using a participating mail-service or preferred retail pharmacy.
 Not all drugs are considered maintenance prescriptions, including compounded drugs and drugs obtained from specialty pharmacies. - Most specialty and chemotherapy drugs are only available at our designated specialty pharmacies.
-For more information visit our Web site at www.providence.org/healthplans - Diabetes supplies may be obtained at your participating pharmacy and are are subject to your group's medical supplies and devices benefits, limitations and coinsurance.
+For more information, visit us online at www.ProvidenceHealthPlan.com. - Diabetes supplies may be obtained at your participating pharmacy, and are subject to your group's medical supplies and devices benefits, limitations, and coinsurance.
 See your Member Handbook for details.